 Recycled water revenue has come in higher than the budget and the three-year average due to a demand from the golf courses and commercial businesses for landscaping.
-In addition, vineyards were filling their reservoirs in the third quarter because of a dry winter, which led to an early start in recycled water sales.
-Sales are projected to return to average in the fourth quarter.
+In addition, vineyards filled their reservoirs during the last two quarters because of a dry winter, which led to an early start in recycled water sales.
+Sales remained high through the fourth quarter.